 Tracy Suzanne Cummings, MD

-Chief of Child and Adolescent Psychiatry
+Associate Chief Medical Officer for Clinical Excellence and Chief of Child and Adolescent Psychiatry

 Lindner Center of HOPE

-Dr. Cummings serves as the Chief of Child and Adolescent Psychiatry for the Lindner Center of HOPE.
+Dr. Cummings also serves as the Chief of Child and Adolescent Psychiatry for the Lindner Center of HOPE.
 Additionally, as the Medical Director for Cincinnati Children’s Inpatient and Partial Hospitalization services at Lindner, Dr. Cummings provides clinical oversight to patient care on both unit.
 As a staff psychiatrist for LCOH, she specializes in the assessment and treatment of children through emerging adulthood.
 Dr. Cummings works to integrate all aspects of mental and physical health into the treatment process.
 Working with a collaborative team, Dr. Cummings’s current clinical work focuses on comprehensive assessment and intensive treatment to ensure patient success with those in the Adolescent Partial Hospitalization Program and Comprehensive Diagnostic Assessment Program for children and adolescents.
 Outpatient pharmacotherapy is centered around teens and young adults, but can span all age ranges.
 Previously, Dr. Cummings worked for over 2 years at Sibcy House, the adult diagnostic residential unit at LCOH.

 Prior to joining Lindner Center of HOPE, Dr. Cummings was a staff psychiatrist at a federally qualified health center in southern Ohio working to integrate mental healthcare into primary care offices.
 She gained experience working with individuals and families coping with severe and chronic psychiatric issues at Northwest Ohio Psychiatric Hospital in Toledo while completing her fellowship training.
 Dr. Cummings began her Adult General Psychiatry Residency training with the Department of Psychiatry at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, and completed her training at the University of Toledo Medical Center in Toledo, Ohio.
 She specialized in Child and Adolescent Psychiatry during her postdoctoral fellowship at the University of Toledo Medical Center.
 She is certified by the American Board of Psychiatry and Neurology and is licensed by the State Medical Board of Ohio.